Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

 \subsubsection{Ablation Study on Truncation Conditions}

-The effectiveness of \proj hinges on the design of the proxy signal for truncating the BTR tail.
-We hence ablate different truncation conditions to analyze their robustness and trade-offs.
-First, we vary the window size $k$.
-Furthermore, we consider alternative truncation strategies beyond our main design.
-For the SP task, we consider \textit{Question Semantic Similarity (Sim-$\alpha$)}: a trajectory is truncated if the cosine similarity between the embedding of the current query and any previous one exceeds a threshold $\alpha$, where we leverage the \texttt{E5-large-v2} model~\citep{wang2022text} to calculate embeddings.
+The effectiveness of \proj depends on the design of the proxy signal for truncating the BTR tail.
+We therefore conduct ablation studies to examine the robustness of different truncation conditions and their associated trade-offs.
+First, we vary the window size $k$ {to evaluate the effect of temporal persistence in detecting stalls}.
+Furthermore, we consider alternative truncation strategies.
+For the SP task, we evaluate \textit{Question Semantic Similarity (Sim-$\alpha$)}: a trajectory is truncated if the cosine similarity between the embedding of the current query and any previous query exceeds a threshold $\alpha$, where we leverage the \texttt{E5-large-v2} model~\citep{wang2022text} to calculate embeddings.
 This proxy detects redundant or circular questioning, and we evaluate $\alpha \in \{0.9,0.93,0.96\}$.
-For the CD and PE tasks, we consider a \textit{random truncation (Rand-$\beta$)} strategy, where each step is truncated independently with probability of $\beta$.
+For the CD and PE tasks, we include a \textit{random truncation (Rand-$\beta$)} baseline, where each step is truncated independently with probability $\beta$.
 We test $\beta\in\{0.1, 0.2,0.5\}$ for CD and $\{0.2,0.5,0.8\}$ for PE.

 The results are reported in Table~\ref{tab:ab_trunc}.
 For SP, increasing $k$ improves performance up to around $k=5$, after which the gains diminish.
-The similarity-based proxy also provides consistent improvements over vanilla GRPO, demonstrating that \proj is robust to various forms of the proxy as long as it can detect the BTR entry reasonably.
-For CD, varying $k$ shows stable improvements, and especially $k=3,4$ yield large gains over vanilla PPO.
-We also observe that even random truncation can still have a mild improvement if the ratio $\beta$ gets properly assigned, indicating the significance of the BTR issue that even a simple truncation condition can stabilize the training.
-For PE, $k=2$ achieves the best performance, while the gains diminish as the condition becomes looser.
-Importantly, these results reveal that the proxy condition must be set at a moderate level: if it is too loose (e.g., $k=9$ for SP), truncation has little effect, causing accumulations of belief tracking error; if it is too strict (e.g., $\beta=0.2,0.5$ for CD), it terminate trajectories prematurely, suppresses early-stage exploratory actions and leaves insufficient learning signals for effective training.
+The similarity-based proxy also improves over vanilla GRPO, suggesting that \proj is robust to different proxy formulations as long as they can detect the BTR entry reasonably.
+For CD, varying $k$ shows stable improvements, with $k=3,4$ yielding the largest gains over vanilla PPO.
+We further observe that even random truncation can produce a mild improvement when the ratio $\beta$ is appropriately chosen.
+This suggests the significance of the BTR issue: {mitigating long uninformative tails, even via simple truncation heuristics, partially improves optimization quality.} For PE, $k=2$ achieves the best performance, while the gains diminish as the condition becomes looser.
+Overall, these results indicate that the proxy condition should be calibrated at a moderate level.
+If it is too loose (\textit{e.g.}, $k=9$ for SP), truncation has limited effect, causing belief-tracking errors to accumulate.
+If it is too strict (e.g., $\beta=0.2,0.5$ for CD), it may terminate trajectories prematurely, suppressing early-stage exploratory actions and reducing the effective learning signal.